Lenovo ThinkPad X13 Review (Ryzen 7 PRO 4750U, Vega7)

 ThinkPad X13 display

-The ThinkPad X13 features a classic keyboard that has the best typing feel among thin and light laptops.
+The ThinkPad X13 features a classic keyboard with the best typing feel among thin and light laptops.
 The key travel is 1.8 mm.

 ThinkPad X13 keyboard